Blinue/Magpie/docs/Compilation guide.md

    git clone https://github.com/Blinue/Magpie
    ```

-2. Open the Magpie.sln in the root directory using Visual Studio 2022.
-This solution contains multiple projects, among which the "Magpie" project is the program's entry point.
-It should already be the startup project, but if it isn't, please set it manually.
+2. Open the Magpie.sln in the root directory and build the solution.

-3. First, build the "CONAN_INSTALL" project, which will install the dependencies.

-4. Compile and run Magpie.